Rosa Meriläinen

-Rosa Anneli Meriläinen (born 31 December 1975) is Finnish former politician from Tampere.
+Rosa Anneli Meriläinen (born 31 December 1975) is a Finnish politician from Tampere.

 Meriläinen has a master's degree in political science from the University of Tampere.
 She was elected to the parliament of Finland in 2003.
 She represents the Green League.
 Before that, she was the co-president of the green league and an assistant to Satu Hassi.
+Meriläinen is a candidate in the 2024 European Parliament elections.

 In an interview by the Image-magazine Meriläinen confessed to have used cannabis as a representative during her career, and she confirmed the matter to MTV3 news.
 She was prosecuted for a drug offense, but was relieved of charges.

 She reports of the political work on her blog.
 She is engaged to comedian Simo Frangén, with whom she has a son, Frans, born 2006.

 The Finnish version of the pornographic magazine Hustler once printed a comic strip featuring a parody character of Meriläinen.
 Meriläinen sued the magazine, and the character's name was changed to be less recognisable.